alephao/nftool/README.md

 ## Install

+### Homebrew on Macos

+`brew install alephao/formulae/nftool`

 ### Using Go

+`go install github.com/alephao/nftool@latest`

-Clone the repo, change to the root directory and run `go install`
+Or clone the repository, change to the root folder and run `go install`.

-Currently you can only install via golang.
-Other ways to install will come soon.
+### Manually

+Download the binary from the [releases page](https://github.com/alephao/nftool/releases) and move it to your bin path like `/usr/local/bin`.

 ## Getting Started